Digital Guardian DLP Review and Best Alternatives

 Digital Guardian doesn’t publish the price of its DLP platform.
 Instead, you need to contact the Sales Department to get a quote.
 You can also access a demo system for assessment.

 Digital Guardian is a very effective data loss prevention system.
-Here are its benefits and detections.
+Here are its benefits and drawbacks.

 Pros: